 (see LOTUS above for design and inspirational details)

-PEACOCKS AND OLIVE TREE by Monica Gonzalez
+PEACOCKS AND OLIVE TREE

 My daughter Monica designed this tile in clay as a gift for me to be cast in glass.
 Evoking a peaceful mood, the imagery is an ancient motif from Byzantine times and can be found in many places in Venice.
 This piece is one of my treasures and is an excellent example of transferring imagery to the sand to be cast in glass.
 Imagery of any theme, figural or abstract, can be built or transferred to the sand and cast in tile format for architectural installations.